-- 1. hold a baccalaureate degree with a major in nursing from an ACEN (NLNAC), CCNE, or CNEA accredited nursing program. - 2. have an overall grade point average of 3.0 on a 4.0 scale for the last 60 hours for the courses required in the undergraduate nursing degree (BSN). - 3. have a current unrestricted license to practice as a registered nurse in the state of Oklahoma.
-Out-of-state students must provide proof of unrestricted licensure to practice in their resident state as a registered nurse. - have completed an undergraduate or graduate course in descriptive and inferential statistics with a grade of C or better. - 5) have submitted three (3) letters of recommendation attesting to academic ability, professional competency, and personal character. - 6) submit the program application with a personal essay and current resume.
+1. hold a baccalaureate degree with a major in nursing from an ACEN (NLNAC), CCNE, or CNEA accredited nursing program.

+2. have an overall grade point average of 3.0 on a 4.0 scale for the last 60 hours for the courses required in the undergraduate nursing degree (BSN).

-Additionally:
+3. Application may be made for conditional admission by students having an overall undergraduate GPA of at least 2.5 with five years having passed since the date of completion of the BSN degree.

+4. have a current unrestricted license to practice as a Registered Nurse.

+5. have completed an undergraduate or graduate course in descriptive and inferential statistics with a grade of C or better.

+6. have submitted three (3) letters of recommendation attesting to academic ability, professional competency, and personal character.

+7. submit the program application with a personal essay and curriculum vitae.

+8. submit written verification of the number of hours of direct or indirect patient care experience within the last 3 years as a registered nurse or family nurse practitioner, which can be either volunteer work or employment.

-- 7) Students with a native language other than English must submit evidence of English language proficiency.
+9. Students with a native language other than English must submit evidence of English language proficiency.
 Evidence may include (a) completing a four-year bachelor's degree in Nursing from a U.S institution, (b) meeting the English language requirements of an official TOEFL score (520 for paper based test, 190 for computer-based test, or 68 for internet based test), or IELTS score (6/5 or higher) is required for all students for whom English is a second language.
-The TOEFL must have been taken within the past 2 years. - 8) Application may be made for conditional admission by students having overall undergraduate GPAs of at least 2.50 with five years having passed since the date of completing the BSN degree.
+The TOEFL must have been taken within the past 2 years.
 Advanced Placement Option (MSN to DNP Option): Registered Nurses who have completed an accredited (AACN, NLNAC, CCNE or CNEA) graduate level (Masters of Science in Nursing) advanced practice registered nursing program as a Family Nurse Practitioner, and are currently certified in an advanced practice specialty consistent with educational preparation, are eligible to apply to complete the DNP at Northwestern.
 Advanced practice licensure as a Family Nurse Practitioner as prescribed by the applicant's state of residency is required.
 Advanced Placement Option applicants must meet the same admission requirements as the BSN-to-DNP applicants.